 How to Make Cob Loaf

-Gather the ingredients for the loaf.
+Gather the ingredients.
 You’ll need bread flour, salt, yeast, sugar, unsalted butter, and water.

 Add the sugar and mix in the butter.